skip to content

 Where to start

-Get writing.
+Don’t wait to be asked - get writing.
 Write for student media, write blogs, write stories.
 Journalism is all about communicating stories to an audience.
 Find your style and learn how to source, research and write those stories.
 You’ll shape them differently for articles, blogs or social media and for different audiences.

 How to know if you’re suited to this sector

-Are you happy pitching your ideas to editors?
-Marketing yourself, managing your finances and tax returns?
 Do you thrive on variety and flexibility?
 Are you excited by not knowing exactly what you’ll be working on in a few months’ time?
-Journalism is a freelance career, so being comfortable with this lifestyle is a must.
+Are you goal and deadline orientated?
+Are facts and detail important to you?

 How to get the experience to be credible